zetalex/DPB2_App/README.md

 |              | 33      | VUser2 voltage measurement (supply9).                       | Voltage     | *in_voltage33_raw, in_voltage33_scale*            |
 |              | 34      | VUser3 voltage measurement (supply10).                      | Voltage     | *in_voltage34_raw, in_voltage34_scale*            |

+The chart starts from channel 7 as the previous channels are from the AMS CTRL sysmon block and display repeated information from the PL.

 The information obtained is displayed in ADC code in the *_raw* file and has to be scaled with the value obtained in the *_scale* file.
 In the case of temperature, an offset from the *_offset* file must also be applied.

 The expressions used to pass the values read to the corresponding magnitude are shown below.